Offline Queries

 for revision in dataset.revisions:

-Datasets expose a recompute method that allows users to see the results of updates to resolvers/features in the context of this dataset.
-Recompute takes a list of features as an argument.
-These “recompute_features” are recomputed with the remaining features as input.
-Any other required input features are sampled from the offline store.
+Datasets expose a recompute method that enables users to see the results of updates to resolvers/features in the context of this dataset. recompute takes a list of features as an argument to be recomputed, and any other required input features are sampled from the offline store.